zanton123/HaSAPPy/RunninHaSAPPy.md

 @7A) 3
 ```

-The name of the reference group must be provided; table columns labelling will use this name for identification.
-Mean and standard deviation will be calculated BUT fold difference,ttest… will not be available for this group.
+The name of the reference group must be provided.
+This name will be used in table column headings For the reference group mean and standard deviation will be calculated BUT fold difference, ttest, etc will not be available for this group (these parameters are provided only for experimental groups as this is the reference for the comparison).
 In general, unselected libraries are used as reference.
 ```
 Reference group name:
 @7B) Unselected
 ```

-Provide the names of the libraries present in the group.
-A list of library names subdivided by a ‘,’ is requested.
-Spaces between library names is managed by HaSAPPy.
-If this is not the starting point of the analysis, libraries name must correspond to the ones defined in the previous modules.
+Provide the names of the NGS libraries present in the group.
+A list of library names subdivided by a `,` is requested.
+Spaces between library names are accepted and trimmed by HaSAPPy.
+If this is not the starting point of the analysis, libraries name must correspond to the library names defined in the previous section `@2C)` modules.
-> You are not allowed to introduce new libraries produced in previous pipeline.
-In this case, generate a new pipeline starting from the GroupAnalysis.py module and introduce libraries used for the analysis in the ‘starting point’ tasks of this section.
+> New libraries produced in previous runs of the workflow cannot be added at this stage into the pipeline.
+If you need to combine NGS datasets from multiple data processing runs at this stage, a new pipeline can be generated starting from the GroupAnalysis.py module in which all NGS libraries used for the analysis can be introduced in the ‘starting point’ tasks (see below) of this section.

 ```
 Reference group data (provide the library names separated by a ‘,’ (ex. ‘lib1,lib2,lib3’)):
 @7C) ctrl1 ,ctrl2, ctrl3
 ```

 Provide the name of the analysed group.
-If you have several experimental conditions, multiple groups can be created.
+If you have several experimental conditions (eg timepoints in selection), multiple groups can be created.
 They will all be compared to the reference group.
-In each line provide the name of the independent group.
+For each experimental group a line starting with an `@7D)` TAG followed by the group name should be added:
 ```
 Other data group name(add additional lines if necessary):
 @7D) Condition_A